Skip to content

 2. Using the Wrong Allocation Base

-The allocation base must represent a causal or beneficial relationship to the costs being allocated.
+The allocation base must reflect relative benefits received or an equitable relationship to the costs being allocated, as required by FAR 31.201-4.
 Fringe benefits are a function of labor compensation, so direct labor dollars is the correct base.
 G&A costs benefit the entire business, so total cost input captures the full scope.
 A contractor who allocates G&A over direct labor only (instead of total cost input) overstates the G&A burden on labor-intensive contracts and understates it on contracts with heavy subcontractor or material costs.
-CAS 410 requires the G&A base to represent total business activity.

 3. Failing to Separate B&P and IR&D

 Bid and Proposal (B&P) and Independent Research and Development (IR&D) costs are allowable under FAR 31.205-18 but receive special treatment.
 These costs belong in G&A (or a separate B&P/IR&D pool), not in overhead.
-Some contractors bury B&P costs in overhead labor, which inflates the overhead rate, misrepresents the cost structure in proposals, and creates a CAS consistency issue if challenged.
+Some contractors bury B&P costs in overhead labor, which inflates the overhead rate, misrepresents the cost structure in proposals, and creates a consistency issue under FAR 31.202 if challenged.

 4. Mixing Allowable and Unallowable Costs in the Same Pool

 Every indirect cost pool must segregate unallowable costs per FAR 31.205.
 Entertainment expenses, alcohol, lobbying costs, and fines must be identified and excluded from rate calculations.
 Unallowable costs remain in the pool for financial statement purposes, but they are backed out of the rate computation.
-Failing to segregate triggers FAR 52.242-3 penalty provisions on contracts exceeding $650,000: the disallowed amount plus an equal penalty, doubling on repeat findings.
+Failing to segregate exposes the contractor to penalties under FAR 42.709-1 through FAR 42.709-7.
+For contracts where FAR 52.242-3 is included (see FAR 42.709-7 for prescription rules): expressly unallowable costs trigger a penalty equal to the disallowed amount; costs previously determined unallowable trigger a penalty of two times the disallowed amount.

 5. Changing Allocation Methods Without Approval